Elliott Bay Book Company

-Elliott Bay Book Company is an independent bookstore located at 1521 10th Avenue in the Capitol Hill neighborhood of Seattle, Washington.
+Elliott Bay Book Company is an independent bookstore located at 1521 10th Avenue in the Capitol Hill neighborhood of Seattle, Washington, United States.
 The Seattle Times described the store as the "region's premier independent bookstore" and the Associated Press referred to the bookstore as "a literary landmark."
 The New York Times claimed in 1999 that "most Seattleites would agree" that Elliott Bay Book Company was the "bookish heart" of the city.
 The bookstore opened in 1973 in the Pioneer Square neighborhood and moved to Capitol Hill in 2010.

 Description

 The bookstore is housed in a 20,000-square-foot building.
 Exposed timber trusses, industrial sash windows, and 19-foot-tall ceilings contribute to Elliott Bay's distinctive environment.
 The store regularly carries around 150,000 titles.
-Elliott Bay's large children's section includes a miniature castle.
+Elliott Bay's large children's section formerly included a miniature castle.

 Author events such as readings and signings happen frequently at Elliott Bay, with over 500 events each year.
 There are multiple book groups that collaboratively read and discuss books on topics such as global issues, young adult literature, and science fiction.
 Elliott Bay is also home to Seattle's first bookstore café, with a small dining space in the store run by a neighboring restaurant.

 The store's well-read staff have been a consistent feature throughout its history, with founder Walter Carr saying "we're also selling personal service".
 In a 1999 New York Times article, travel writer Jonathan Raban described the store's staff as "perhaps the most knowledgeable of any in bookstores across the United States and Britain."
 Handwritten recommendations from staff line shelves throughout the bookstore.

-In 2019 the Elliott Bay Book Company collaborated with Hudson News to open a bookstore in Terminal C of the Seattle–Tacoma International Airport.
+From 2019-2024 the Elliott Bay Book Company collaborated with Hudson News on a bookstore in Terminal C of the Seattle–Tacoma International Airport.